ionos-cloud/docker-machine-driver/docs/usage/commands.md

 ## Rancher Machine Commands

-If you are using Ionos Cloud Docker Machine Driver with [Rancher Machine](https://github.com/rancher/machine), use `rancher-machine help` to see the available commands.
+If you are using IONOS CLOUD Docker Machine Driver with [Rancher Machine](https://github.com/rancher/machine), use `rancher-machine help` to see the available commands.

 ## Examples